Ole113/fbla-quiz/docs/currentTODO.md

 6. Start thinking of a layout of the output reports and what elements it'll contain.
 7. Think of a layout of QA and how it'll work.
 8. Write a FAQ section which can be added to QA.
-9. Rewrite using react hooks https://reactjs.org/docs/hooks-overview.html
-10. Update docs for new question type multiple.
+9. Update docs for new question type multiple.
-11. Help menu has to be interactive, add a collapse to drop down to the info.
+10. Help menu has to be interactive, add a collapse to drop down to the info.

 http://minifycode.com/html-minifier/

-<h3>Landing Page</h3>
-The landing page of FBLA Quiz contains basic information to help the user understand the function of FBLA Quiz and to help the user easily navigate the site.
-The navigation bar at the top helps to achieve this task.
 <br /><br />
 <h3>Quiz Page</h3>
 FBLA Quiz's <em>Quiz</em> section is where you can put your skills to practice and test your knowledge.
 The Quiz Section is split into 2 parts, the options part and the quiz part.<br />